-A Member is entitled to apply for a conversion option contract for non-group Membership if:
+A Member is entitled to apply for either a conversion option contract for non-group membership if:

-- 1. The Member has been continuously covered under this Employer Sponsored Plan for 3 months: - 2.
-The Member was covered for at least 3 months under any Employer Sponsored Plan providing similar benefits that this Employer Sponsored Plan immediately replaced; - 3.
-The Member's coverage has been terminated for any reason, including discontinuance of this Employer Sponsored Plan in its entirety and termination of continued coverage under COBRA; and - 4.
-The Member maintains their primary residence in the Service Area.
+- 1. the Member has been continuously covered under this Employer Sponsored Plan for 3 months; - 2. the Member was covered for at least 3 months under any Employer Sponsored Plan providing similar benefits that this Employer Sponsored Plan immediately replaced; - 3. the Member's coverage has been terminated for any reason, including discontinuance of this Employer Sponsored Plan in its entirety and termination of continued coverage under COBRA; and - 4. the Member maintains his/her primary residence in the Service Area.